What is vaginitis?

-- You have a new sexual partner and are concerned for STI’s.
+- You have a new sexual partner and are concerned about STIs.

-It is important to follow your doctor's instructions, as well as the instructions that come with the medication.
+It is important to follow your doctor’s instructions, as well as the instructions that come with the medication.
 Do not stop taking the medicine when your symptoms go away.
-Do not be embarrassed to ask your doctor or health care practitioner questions.
+Do not be embarrassed to ask your doctor or health care practitioner questions, vaginitis of all types is very common.
 Good questions to ask include:

 - Should I abstain from sexual intercourse during treatment?

 - Should my sexual partner(s) be treated at the same time?

 - Will the medication for this vaginitis interact with my other medication(s)?

 - Should I continue the vaginal cream or suppositories during my period?